 Are You Vegan?

-I knit and crochet, and depending on the clothing, I sometimes work with natural fabrics as I find them to be superior and more enviromental-friendly to some alternatives.
-I research the yarn thoroughly and make sure it does not come from a farm where they practice mulesing before I make a purchase.
+- I knit and crochet, and depending on the clothing, I sometimes work with natural fabrics as I find them to be superior and more environmentally friendly than some alternatives.
+I research the yarn thoroughly and ensure it does not come from a farm where they practice mulesing before I make a purchase.

-When I travel I try to eat at and support local vegan restaurants if possible, But go as far as practically possible.
-If good alternatives are scarse, I will pick the best vegetarian offer.
+- When I travel I try to eat at and support local vegan restaurants if possible, But go as far as practically possible.
+If good alternatives are scarce, I will pick the best vegetarian offer.

 What’s Your Workout Routine?